 - Infectious disease

 OB/GYN and Neonatal Behavioral Emergencies

-Classes are held at Reading Hospital, Sixth Avenue and Spruce Street, in West Reading.
+Classes are held at Reading Hospital, Sixth Avenue & Spruce Street, in West Reading.
 Clinical rotations in the following services also take part in the hospital:

 - Emergency care